 These pages are in the development stage.
 The author is consulting with members about the format and content.

 It is hoped that you will be able to fill some of the many gaps or rectify incorrect information.
 It will be helpful if you can provide the source of the information which you provide.
+It is often fairly easy to find an origin for a names but the challenge is to find out why the name was thought to be appropriate for a street in Leamington.

 If you would like to comment or you can help with information . . .
 Please Contact Mick Jeffs, email@example.com